harryhorton/node-nmap/README.md

 ## Methods
 * runNmap - This is the core of the package and runs the NMAP command.
 * quickScan - Scans supplied hosts without portscan(-sn).
 Use for a quick discovery.
+* osAndPortScan - Scans for open ports as well as NMAP gathered OS information.

 ## Usage
 ```javascript